zingbal/zingbal/README.md

  thats me for rest of life
- i going for what i have promised then to see someone. you may know. my questions are pending till  next time
+ i going for what i have promised then to see someone. you may know. my questions are pending till  next time less issues financialy have a scar on face from that injury and that scar gets me good money to survive